Learning to play a musical instrument requires a lot of practice, and having your own instrument is a must.

 If you need to play at louder volumes, consider purchasing an external amplifier (connected through the audio out jack).
 At normal, home-use volumes, this works fine and is clean enough.

-Another negative are the piano sounds.
+Another negative is the piano sounds.
 Compared to the NP-32, the piano sounds are relatively weak.
 While I wouldn’t say the sounds focus on quantity over quality, the acoustic sounds are clearly a bit worse than their synthetic counterparts.

 The piano sounds are a bit less reactive to dynamics, though this is an issue common to most keyboards in this guide.
 The synth sounds are strong though and feel like the sounds of Roland’s other synthesizers.